You may wish to read a page on the town first.

 a) the tablinum (close to the entrance) where rainwater was collected in a basin (impluvium) and stored in an underground cistern.
 This practice lasted until the construction of an aqueduct at the time of Emperor Augustus.
 The basins then became part of the decoration of the tablinum, the public part of the house where the landlord received his friends.

-In many houses mosaics depicting a dog or Cave canem inscriptions (beware of the dog) were a warning sign for potential burglars.
+Mosaics depicting a dog or Cave canem inscriptions (beware of the dog) were a warning sign for burglars.

 House of Triptolemus (named after a fresco depicting Triptolemus